 Bozeman, MT – Matt Miller, P.E., has been named partner at Nishkian Monks PLLC, in Bozeman, MT.
 Matt has over 12 years of structural consulting experience.
 He received his undergraduate and graduate degree in structural engineering from Montana State University.
 Matt joined Nishkian Monks in June of 2005 working as a Project Engineer and elevated to Associate in 2006.

-Pembina, ND – Nishkian Monks, PLLC was proud to be a part of a prototype green energy project in North Dakota.
-Using $2.96 Million in funds provided by the American Recovery and Reinvestment Act, the U.S. General Services Administration (GSA) Rocky Mountain Region selected Colstrip Electric Inc. (CEI), a Montana based company, to construct a 1-megawatt wind turbine at the Pembina Land Port of Entry Border Station, in Pembina, N.D.
+Using $2.96 million in funds provided by the American Recovery and Reinvestment Act, the U.S. General Services Administration (GSA) Rocky Mountain Region selected Colstrip Electric Inc. (CEI), a Montana based company, to construct a 1-megawatt wind turbine at the Pembina Land Port of Entry Border Station in Pembina, North Dakota.
 The Land Port of Entry (LPOE) operates on a 24-hour-a-day, seven-day-per-week schedule, consuming approximately 1,635,000 kilowatt hours of electrical power annually.
 The border station is the largest in the State of North Dakota and services a major interstate trucking route between Winnipeg, Canada and the U.S. The wind turbine is expected to reduce electrical power consumption at the facility to zero, and conforms to the Energy Policy Act 2005.
-The project was to serve as a model for future renewable energy projects at other border stations across the country.
-The wind turbine project was a design-build project.
-CEI hired Nishkian Monks as the design team manager and as the project structural engineer.
-Nishkian Monks assembled a Montana based design team to come up with solutions to the challenges presented for this project.
-Nishkian Monks employed the geotechnical and civil engineering services of Allied Engineering Services, Inc., from Bozeman, MT, and electrical engineering services by Electrical Consultants, Inc. from Billings, MT.
+The project was constructed to serve as a model for future renewable energy projects at other border stations across the country.
+For this design-build project, CEI hired Nishkian Monks as the design team manager and as the project’s structural engineer of record.
+Nishkian Monks assembled a Montana based design team to come up with solutions to the challenges presented for this project, and employed the geotechnical and civil engineering services of Allied Engineering Services, Inc., from Bozeman, MT, and electrical engineering services by Electrical Consultants, Inc. from Billings, MT.

 Paradise Valley, MT — Erik’s Ranch, a premier residence and work place for adults with autism, located in Paradise Valley near Bozeman and Yellowstone National Park is currently under construction.
 Ideally suited for and aligned with this project, Nishkian Monks PLLC, one of the most respected structural engineering firms in Montana, has partnered with this nonprofit to design and develop this unprecedented model.